sagemath/sage/src/doc/en/developer/packaging.rst

 The Release Manager uses the information in ``upstream_url`` to download the upstream package archive and to make it available on the Sage mirrors when a new release is prepared.
-On Trac tickets upgrading a package, the ticket description should no longer contain the upstream URL to avoid duplication of information.
+On Github issues upgrading a package, the ticket description should no longer contain the upstream URL to avoid duplication of information.